How to Remove Lint and Avoid a Dryer Fire

 Prevent Dryer Fires by Being Vigilant

 If your dryer duct goes out the back of the dryer towards the roof, chances are you will have more issues with lint being backed up.
 It takes a lot of work from the dryer to push that lint upwards.
 If your dryer's duct goes straight to the side of your house, chances are the lint won't be that much of an issue.
-In my previous house the laundry room was in the garage, the duct was behind the dryer but the vent went straight outside...I was in that house for 13 years and never had a lint issue.
+In my previous house, the laundry room was in the garage, and the duct was behind the dryer but the vent went straight outside...I was in that house for 13 years and never had a lint issue.
 I didn't get that lucky in my present house.
-I have learned a lesson for my next house, check the ventilation system for the dryer before proceeding with purchase.
+I have learned a lesson for my next house: Check the ventilation system for the dryer before proceeding with the purchase.

 Most fires happen when people are sleeping or not home.
 It's better to be safe than sorry.
 Do not run the clothes dryer on your way to sleep or on your way out the door.
 Be vigilant to prevent dryer fires.

 Do you regularly clean your dryer duct?